ks91/bbc2-examples/file-recorder/README.md

 File Recorder
 ==========
-This app provides simple Web APIs and a command line tool to demonstrate how we can provide proof of authenticity of general files.
+This app provides simple Web APIs and a command line tool to demonstrate how we can provide proof of authenticity of general files with fault-tolerant backchaining.

 Recorder service (General App) : the following set of API is provided:
 * **/rec-api/certificate** [GET] returns a certificate for a public key stated valid for the specified point of time.
 * **/rec-api/record** [POST] registers a single record of a file (used by a recorder).
 * **/rec-api/records** [GET] returns a set of records matching the input.
 * **/rec-api/setup** [POST] sets the environment (a simple database).
+* **/rec-api/forward** [POST] returns records that reference a given digest in their backchain (for verification).

 Evidence service (BBc-2 App) : the following set of API is provided:
 * **/evi-api/evidence** [POST] registers a single evidence, used by a recorder (for records) or a vendor (for public key certificates).